Decree 60/2023/ND-CP inspection of technical safety quality, environmental protection of imported cars

 In furtherance of the Free Trade Agreement between the Socialist Republic of Vietnam and the United Kingdom of Great Britain and Northern Ireland;

-At the proposal of the Minister of Transport;
+At the request of the Minister of Transport;

-The Government hereby promulgates the Decree providing regulations on inspection and certification of technical safety quality and environmental protection of imported automobiles and imported parts and equipment under treaties to which Vietnam is a contracting party.
+The Government promulgates the Decree providing the inspection and certification of technical safety and environmental protection quality of automobiles and automobile parts and equipment imported under treaties to which Vietnam is a contracting party.

 Chapter I